Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Asymptotics of channels

 In the limit of many applications of $\A$, all eigenmatrices with eigenvalues not on the periphery of the unit disk will become irrelevant and all that will be left of the channel is the projection onto the subspace spanned by the rotating points.
 The collective effect of many applications of $\A$ is quantified by the channel's \textit{asymptotic projection} $\ppp$,

 which projects onto the eigenspace of the peripheral spectrum of the channel.
 The extra parameter $\a$ allows one to take the limit in such a way as to remove the eigenvalues $e^{i\la}$ arising from application of $\A$ on $\r$.
-For any $\la=\frac{2\pi}{N}n$ (for some positive integers $n,N$), rotating points of $\A$ are fixed points of $\A^{N}$, so one simply takes $\a=N$ to get rid of the extra phases.
+For any $\la=\frac{2\pi}{N}n$ (for some positive integers $n,N$), rotating points of $\A$ are fixed points of $\A^{N}$, so one simply takes $\a_{m}=Nm$ to get rid of the extra phases.
+In this context, one can think of $\A$ as being an ``asymptotic'' root of $\ppp$ \cite{Bhat2018}.
 Other $\la$ which are not rational multiples of $2\pi$ can similarly be removed to arbitrary accuracy \cite{robin,Wolf2010b,wolf2010} by remembering that irrational numbers are limits of sequences of rationals.
-The above limit is a direct generalization of the large time limit of Markovian/Lindbladian channels $\A_{t}=e^{t\L}$ for some Lindbladian $\L$.
-However, in that case, $\lim_{t\rightarrow\infty}e^{t\L}$ can produce residual unitary evolution which cannot be removed by clever manipulation of the limit.
+The above limit is a direct generalization of the large time limit of Lindbladian channels $\A_{t}=e^{t\L}$ for some Lindbladian $\L$.
+However, in that case, $\lim_{t\rightarrow\infty}e^{t\L}$ produces residual unitary evolution which is not so easily removed by clever manipulation of the limit.

 The asymptotic projection is expressible in terms of (superoperator) projections onto the eigenspaces of the rotating points,